arpit-garg/user-agent-parser/README.md

 -predict_versions() - parser to find major versions for each family
     arguments - user agent string from test data, predicted family of test data

--module of each family for returning version for each case
+-functions for each family for returning version for each case

 ## Dependencies
 -sklearn - classifier, feature engineering

--argparse - for creating argument parser for running python file -numpy - for creating large vectors for big computations
+-numpy - for creating large vectors for big computations